wp-plugins/shopsquad/readme.txt

 Tested up to: 3.1.2
 Stable tag: trunk

-Let your readers know that you're available to give shopping advice on [ShopSquad](http://www.shopsquad.com "ShopSquad.com").
+Let your readers know that you're available to give shopping advice on ShopSquad (www.shopsquad.com).

 == Description ==